 Judging Codes - In case you are wondering about those mysterious abbreviations on your scoresheets, here's what they mean.

-Provincial competitions include all levels form Walk D to Canter AA.
+Provincial competitions include all levels from Beginner Walk to 3*.

 Note that the Provincial Rules reference aspects of the National Rules and the VaultCanada Competition Policies, found above, and also the FEI Guidelines for Judges and the FEI Code of Points, found below.